Kluvens/python_learning_notebook/README.md

 We can add elements or remove elements only form this end of the stack.
 Stack is Last in First out.

+For the array-based implementation of a stack, the push and pop operations take constant time O(1).

 ``` python
 class Stack:
     def __init__(self) -> None: